Yang-star-source/ControlNet-In-Latent-Diffusion/README.md

 ## Architecture
 ```
 Z : Noisy Latent , time embedding
-X: a copy of z
+X : A copy of z
-C : condition , cat's canny map were used in this training
+C : Condition , cat's canny map were used in this training
 Blue Block : Freeze during training
 Green Block: Trainable
 ```